Team channels data can be restored at various levels: all of a team's channels, an individual channel, or an individual post.

 If a reply was deleted or edited, then it can be restored by restoring the main message, even if the main message was not deleted.
 The reply is restored at the end of all the replies.

 Message sender and timestamp

-All restored messages and replies will be posted by the Global admin account.
+All restored messages and replies will be posted by the service account.
 The name of the original sender will be found in the body of the message as a header inside a green box.

-The timestamp will reflect the data that the message was restored, not the date that it was sent.
+The timestamp will reflect the date that the message was restored, not the date that it was sent.

 Other Elements of Messages

 Embedded text and other items such as code snippets, gifs, stickers, and emojis are restored.

 Reactions to messages are not restored.